Thomas & Friends: Sodor's Legend of the Lost Treasure

 Thomas & Friends: Sodor's Legend of the Lost Treasure is a 2015 British animated fantasy adventure film and the ninth feature-length special in the Thomas & Friends television series.
 The film is produced by HIT Entertainment with animation production by Arc Productions.
-The film centres on Thomas unwillingly getting caught in a conspiracy to steal recently discovered pirate treasure as he tries everything to regain his position as Sir Topham Hatt's number one engine.
+The film takes centre stage on Thomas unwillingly getting caught in a conspiracy to steal the recently discovered pirate treasure as he tries to reclaim his position as Sir Topham Hatt's number one engine and win his approval following an accident that caused him to lose his favourite job.
 The film stars John Hasler and Joseph May as the voice of Thomas, alongside special guest stars Sir John Hurt as Sailor John, the film's main antagonist and Eddie Redmayne as the purple tank engine Ryan.
 It also stars Jamie Campbell Bower as Skiff the sailboat, who would later reprise his role in the series.

 The film received a limited theatrical release in the United Kingdom in July 2015.
 It was met with generally positive reviews from critics.

 Plot

 Thomas the Tank Engine wins a race against Bertie the Bus, who mentions that a new branch line is being built.
-This concerns Annie and Clarabel, who fear that Thomas' branch line may be closed down.
-The next morning, Thomas plays a prank on Gordon the Big Engine for teasing him, which causes a major derailment.
-As punishment, Sir Topham Hatt reassigns Thomas to assist in constructing the new branch line while the new tank engine Ryan is granted Thomas' job in the meantime.
+This concerns Annie and Clarabel, who fear Thomas' branch line may be closed down.
+The next morning, Thomas plays a cheeky prank on Gordon the Big Engine which causes a derailment.
+As punishment for his misbehaviour, Sir Topham Hatt reassigns Thomas to assist in construction of the new branch line, while a new tank engine Ryan is taking over Thomas' job while he’s away.

-At the construction site, part of the terrain subsides underneath the new track.
-Thomas misses the caution signs and confuses the workers' shouting for a welcome.
-He soon falls into a cavern where he finds a pirate ship.
-He attempts telling Sir Topham Hatt about the ship, but Hatt brushes off Thomas's protests as excuses.
-Rocky the crane is instead credited with discovering the ship, which is displayed at Arlesburgh Harbour.
+At the construction site, part of the ground subsides beneath the new track.
+Thomas misses the caution signs and falls into a cavern where he finds a pirate ship.
+He tries to tell Sir Topham Hatt about the ship, but Hatt thinks Thomas is making excuses.
+Rocky the crane is instead credited with discovering the ship, which is put on display at Arlesburgh Harbour.

-The next day, a partially-repaired Thomas remains at the construction site and is denied returning to his branch line by Hatt, much to his dismay, now alongside Ryan, and feels he is no longer Hatt's "number 1 engine".
-That night, Thomas meets Sailor John and his boat Skiff, the latter of whom has been fitted with wheels that allow him to travel on rails.
-John says he is looking for treasure but is hesitant to give Thomas details.
-The next day, a jealous Thomas neglects to tell Ryan about a faulty coal hopper he used previously, which leads to Ryan's trucks full of dynamite igniting by accident.
-Thomas saves Ryan and disposes of the dynamite, but Hatt is furious at Thomas for the destruction.
-Thomas is unable to explain the truth and Hatt confines him to his shed for the rest of the afternoon.
-Later, John and Skiff ask Thomas for assistance searching for the treasure, but when morning comes and the map provides no results, John becomes suspicious of Thomas.
+Thomas meets Sailor John and his boat Skiff, the latter of whom has been fitted with wheels that allow him to travel on rails.
+John says he is looking for treasure, but he hesitants to give Thomas details.
+The next day, Thomas neglects to tell Ryan about a faulty coal hopper, which leads to Ryan's wagons full of dynamite igniting.
+Thomas saves Ryan and disposes of the dynamite, but Hatt is once again infuriated with him, thinking that he was chasing Ryan with the dynamite.
+Getting sick and tired of Thomas getting into a lot of trouble and not learning any of lessons at all, Hatt furiously punishes Thomas by confining him to his shed for the rest of the afternoon.